 Although there are potentially hundreds of reasons why your San Antonio home’s central air conditioner may need to be serviced, there are several reasons that are fairly common.
-Recognizing what they are may help you to understand what a technician means when they discuss the routes for resolving the problem.
-Here are the 5 most common problems that may cause your air conditioning system to break down.
+Recognizing what they are may create some personal understanding what a technician means when they discuss the options for resolving the problem.
+Here are the top five problems that may result in a system’s failure.
 Please review these considerations and determine whether you need to schedule an HVAC inspection.

 - Bad AC wiring

 Shotty, haphazard or uncertified A/C wiring is risky and a probable fire hazard.
-Bad wiring often prevents the system from getting power or can trip the circuit breaker.
+Bad wiring can prevent the system from getting power or can trip the circuit breaker.

 - Your Air Conditioner is Low on refrigerant

 Refrigerant (also known as Freon) is the chemical that cools the air within your air conditioning system.
-Reduced levels of refrigerant may imply a leak or problem with the refrigerant system.
-If your air conditioning system needs to be recharged with refrigerant, typically that suggests there is a leak.
+Low refrigerant may imply a leak or problem with the refrigerant system.
+If your air conditioning system needs to be recharged with refrigerant, usually that suggests there is a leak.
 All refrigerant leaks should be detected and repaired.
 For news about the phase out of R-22 refrigerant in the United States, we suggest that you to visit the U.S. EPA website.

 - Outside AC fan is not functioning

 The fan on your outside AC unit is responsible for conveying the heat from your San Antonio home to the outside air.
 If the fan on the outside unit doesn’t operate properly, proper heat transfer cannot take place and the air conditioning compressor may overheat and trip the safety overload.
 The consequence of this action could result in internal damage to the compressor.